 Effects of this Alternative could have some beneficial effects on humpback whales compared to Alternatives 1 and 2, since under Alternative 3, there would be no possibility of incidental takes of humpback whales from SEAK salmon fisheries subject to the PST, because they would not be prosecuted.
-NMFS has preliminarily estimated the amount of take expected in the SEAK salmon fisheries (above).
+NMFS has estimated the amount of take expected in the SEAK salmon fisheries (above).
 The effects of not exempting humpback whale take for the SEAK salmon fisheries under this Alternative, with the assumed closure of the SEAK salmon fisheries, eliminates the risk of take to humpback whales as a result of SEAK salmon fisheries subject to the PST.
+However, the benefits of the issuance of the ITSs (of the potential for increased monitoring of fishery interactions with marine mammals) would not occur under Alternative 3.

 5.6.1.2.3.
-Effects of Reasonably Foreseeable Future Actions on Humpback whales -Mexico DPS
+Effects of Reasonably Foreseeable Future Actions on Humpback whales - Mexico DPS

 Overall, the humpback whale-Mexico DPS is thought to be approaching recovery goals established for the DPS.
 The Final 2022 SAR states that the population is likely increasing and that whaling, the major threat that resulted in the listing of humpback whales on the ESA, is no longer a threat.
 Other threats remain such as climate change and a multitude of anthropogenic effects (pollution, vessel noise, vessel strikes, etc.) are likely to continue into the reasonably foreseeable future.
-Additional effects of these RFAs and their relation to the proposed action are briefly discussed in Section 5.10 of this analysis and are further discussed in the 2019 BiOp, which is incorporated here by reference.
+Additional effects of these RFAs and their relation to the proposed action are briefly discussed in Section 5.10 of this analysis and are further discussed in the 2019 and 2024 BiOps.

-Considering the direct and indirect impacts of the proposed action when added to the impacts of past and present actions previously analyzed in other documents that are incorporated by reference and the impacts of the RFAs listed above, the impacts of the proposed action are determined to be minimal as the humpback whale -Mexico DPS population is likely increasing, the SEAK salmon fisheries do not compete directly for prey resources, entanglements result in a low M/SI rate (1 mortality every three years,) and vessel strikes from fishery vessels are unlikely due to the slow harvest and transit speeds of commercial vessels and the maneuverability of sport vessels.
+Considering the direct and indirect impacts of the proposed action when added to the impacts of past and present actions and the impacts of the RFAs listed above, the impacts of the proposed action are determined to be minimal as the humpback whale - Mexico DPS population is likely stable to increasing, the SEAK salmon fisheries do not compete directly for prey resources, entanglements result in a low M/SI rate (1 mortality every three years), and vessel strikes from fishery vessels are unlikely due to the slow harvest and transit speeds of commercial vessels and the maneuverability of sport vessels.